 Monteverde, Costa Rica is Mount Holyoke's "Global/Local Hub" and hosts a set of signature opportunities for Global/Local Fellows.
 Global/Local Fellows connect study at the Monteverde Institute and projects in the Monteverde community to Community-Based Learning (CBL) experiences in MHC's neighbor communities.
 Students build a border-crossing portfolio of thematically related community-based experiences, in areas such as community development, education, food security, public health, gender, and conservation.

 Global/Local Fellows can expect challenging and rewarding experiences that yield high-impact integrative and comparative learning, help build international networks of solidarity, and develop valuable skills and insights across complex contexts.
 Additionally, Global/Local Fellows receive unique support and recognition for their work.
-For more information, contact Alan Bloomgarden, Director of Community Engagement, or Ruby Maddox, International Internships Coordinator.
+For more information, contact Alan Bloomgarden, Director of Community Engagement.

 Goals and Outcomes